VidCruiter Logo

 Name and contact information for one-three references

-In this article, we’ve discussed many different tactics people often use to calm their nerves.
-Here are more strategies for those experiencing interview anxiety:
+We’ve discussed many tactics people use to calm their interview nerves.

-Listen to music.
 It reduces levels of the stress hormone cortisol.
-The type of music you choose will depend on personal taste and your mood.
-Some people like to listen to calming music or soothing soundscapes before an interview, while others opt for high-energy music.
-A global survey found that when people listened to their favorite song, 75% felt lower stress.
+Some people prefer calming music or soothing soundscapes before an interview, while others opt for high-energy music.
+A global survey found when people played their favorite song, 75% felt lower stress.

-Try a power pose.
 A power pose is a stance where you keep your head held high and your chest lifted with your arms either outstretched or firmly on your hips—like a superhero might stand!
-Amazingly, power poses can provide a 25% decrease in cortisol levels while helping you appear confident and ready for the job.
+Did you know that power poses can decrease your cortisol (the stress hormone) levels by up to 25%?

-Breathe!
 When you’re anxious, your breathing tends to be short and shallow.
-Try breathing in for a count of four, hold for two, and breathe out for another count of four.
+Breathe in for a count of four, hold for two, and breathe out for another count of four.

 Journal